Differences between the different shoe leathers

 Where Bexley leathers come from

 Before we go any further with the different types of leather and how to recognise them, a brief word on where they come from.
 Most Bexley leather shoes are made from calf’s leather, also known as box calf.
 Box calf is a high quality leather often used to make luxury shoes.
-We get the vast majority of ours from French calves, as they are still the best quality, supplied by renowned French tanneries.
+We get the vast majority of ours from French calves, as they are still the best quality, supplied by renowned French and European tanneries.
 We also use cow leathers for more casual shoes and week-end wear.

 Full grain aniline leather